schmidtundtoechter/EGIS_app/README.md

 Only the imported EGIS prices of/in this SALES ORDER will be updated.
 These EGIS item prices remain manually adjustable afterwards.
 Other items are not touched.
+When you push the button, the system takes time to update the prices.
+You will get a info box, how many prices still have to be updated while you are waiting.

-# Supported ERPNext versions:
+## Supported ERPNext versions:
 This app is intended to be used with ERPNext 15.
 It is very likely that it can also be used with version 16, but this has not yet been tested.

-Supported EBC version:
+## Supported EBC version:
 Tests are conducted in December 2025/ January 20226.
 (EBC has no real version numbers.)

-# Potential further development opportunities:
+## Potential further development opportunities:
 * The ordering process does not take place in ERPNext.
 There is no order export.
 The software is currently only designed for fast quotation creation.
 * With minor changes, the UK version of the store can also be connected.
 (A different URL must be linked to achive this.)